Home / Who We Are /

 As an equal pay, equal say worker co-op, we’ve always been focused on creating decent work for everyone at Suma.
 We’ll continue to increase diversity and inclusion for Suma workers.

-We aim to become a B-Corp and by 2030 support living wages throughout our supply chain by working with more Fairtrade and co-operative suppliers.
+By 2030 we aim to support living wages throughout our supply chain by working with more Fairtrade and co-operative suppliers.

 Suma was born from a passion for wholefoods, organics and veggie food.
 Today 90% of our products are vegan, and we supply healthy ingredients to thousands of customers across the UK and beyond.